dgraph-io/dgraph-docs/README.md

 ### Technical writing style

 Dgraph Labs uses a style guide for our documentation so that we can make it as easy to understand as possible.
 The [Dgraph Style Guide](https://discuss.dgraph.io/t/dgraph-developer-documentation-style-guide/10955) is a concise style reference for our documentation, but it isn't comprehensive.
 For anything not found in our style guide, use Google's [Developer Docs Style Guide](https://developers.google.com/style/highlights).
-The next section has a few quick tips from that style guide.

 #### Style tips for machine-translatable docs!